acorn-technology/react-and-rn-intro/reactnative/prerequisites.md

 The "Hello" app should start running on your phone or in your simulator.
 The first part of the tutorial will start from this generated source code.

 <img src="images/react_native_default_app.png" height=500 />

+If you get an "sdk not found" error, refer to the [troubleshooting](#android-cannot-find-the-sdk) tips at the bottom of this document.

 #### Test your new Expo development environment